 There is no cap on economic damages or punitive damages in Maryland.

-Accordingly, as you will see in the chart below, the maximum recovery for non-economic pain and suffering damages in a wrongful death case is $2.3 million.
-The cap will increase slightly again on October 1, 2023.
+Accordingly, as you will see in the chart below, the maximum recovery for non-economic pain and suffering damages in a wrongful death case is $2.3775 million.
+The cap increased slightly again on October 1, 2024.

 - The is a different damages cap for medical malpractice.
 This is the cap on medical malpractice claims in Maryland